Plabbs/DCSTheWay/README.md

 4. Run the installer from the zip file you've previously extracted.
 5. After installation, the program will launch, and you can go fly!
 You can find a shortcut to TheWay on your desktop.

-If you are updating from an older version, simply download the newest release, rerun the installer and replace your existing `TheWay.lua` file in Saved Games with the new one.
+If you are updating from an older version, simply download the newest release, rerun the installer and replace your existing Scripts files in Saved Games with the new ones.

 ## How to use?
 Video tutorial here: